WASdev/ci.docker/README.md

 RUN configure.sh
 ```

-Note: This feature requires a `curl ` command to be in the docker image.
+Note: This feature requires a `curl ` command to be in the container image.
 Some base images do not provide `curl`.
 You can add it before calling `confiure.sh` this way:

 ```dockerfile